LakshmiNarayanaPeniketi/SMS-Filtering-System/README.md

 ## **Approach:**

 Since this is an open-ended challenge, we are welcomed to use our creativity in analyzing data.
-The project comprises of following activities.
 * Binary Classification.
 * Data exploration and visualization.
 * Unsupervised Clustering.